No to NATO

 The 1990s saw NATO developing its regional cooperation forums and inviting new members to join the alliance.
 In March 1999, Hungary, Poland and the Czech Republic were all admitted as full members.
 Ten days later they found themselves at war with their neighbour Yugoslavia, as part of NATO’s illegal bombing campaign.
 But developments at that time were not limited to expanding its membership.
 At NATO’s fiftieth anniversary conference in Washington in April 1999, a new ‘Strategic Concept’ was adopted.
 This moved beyond NATO’s previous defensive role to include ‘out of area’ – in other words offensive – operations, anywhere on the Eurasian landmass.

-In March 2004, Estonia, Latvia, Lithuania, Slovenia, Slovakia, Bulgaria and Romania were admitted to NATO – not only former Warsaw Pact members, but also former Soviet republics in the case of the Baltic states.
-In 2009, Albania and Croatia also became members.
-Montenegro was confirmed as the 29th member in 2017.
-Macedonia and Bosnia and Herzegovina are also in negotiations to join the alliance.
+Estonia, Latvia, Lithuania, Slovenia, Slovakia, Bulgaria and Romania were admitted to NATO in 2004 – not only former Warsaw Pact members, but also former Soviet republics in the case of the Baltic states.
+In 2009, Albania and Croatia became members with Montenegro joining in 2017.
+North Macedonia was confirmed as the newest member in March 2020, while Bosnia and Herzegovina are also in negotiations to join the alliance.
 This scale of expansion has contributed to international tension as Russia sees itself increasingly surrounded by US and NATO bases.
 The increasing NATO presence in the region has been a contributory factor to the ongoing crisis in Ukraine.

-NATO has recently exacerbated the situation by announcing new bases in eastern Europe.
+In the past few years, NATO has exacerbated the situation by announcing new bases in eastern Europe.
 Deployments – including British troops – arrived in Estonia, Lithuania, Latvia and Poland during 2017.
 In addition, the NATO Response Force was expanded in 2014 to include a Very High Readiness Joint Task Force, with an ability to deploy at two days’ notice.
 NATO has also opened a training centre in Georgia and will support the reform of Ukraine’s military.

 Out of area activity